hashicorp/terraform-provider-azurerm/website/docs/r/key_vault.html.markdown

 * `purge_protection_enabled` - (Optional) Is Purge Protection enabled for this Key Vault?
 Defaults to `false`.

 !> **Note:** Once Purge Protection has been Enabled it's not possible to Disable it.
 Support for [disabling purge protection is being tracked in this Azure API issue](https://github.com/Azure/azure-rest-api-specs/issues/8075).
+Deleting the Key Vault with Purge Protection Enabled will schedule the Key Vault to be deleted (which will happen by Azure in the configured number of days, currently 90 days - which will be configurable in Terraform in the future).

 * `soft_delete_enabled` - (Optional) Should Soft Delete be enabled for this Key Vault?
 Defaults to `false`.